DaveyJH/ci-portfolio-two/README.md

 > *"As an interested developer/employer, **I would like to learn more about the
 > developer of this site**"*

-- The about page has a bried introduction to me and has a contact form for any users who wish to reach out to me.
+- The about page has a brief introduction to me and has a contact form for any users who wish to reach out to me.

   ![About section](./readme-content/images/features/about.png)